 Go to Edit > Deselect.

-To create the sun rays you need to blur the clouds you rendered in the previous step.
-There are plenty of variations of rays you can create.
-In this tutorial I'll show you how to create two different brushes.
+To create the base of our light beam Photoshop brushes, you need to blur the clouds you rendered in the previous step.
+There are plenty of variations of sun rays you can create in Photoshop.
+In this tutorial, I'll show you how to create two different brushes.

-Right-click on the SUN RAYS layer and select Duplicate layer...
+Select the SUN RAYS layer and hit Control-J to create a duplicate of the layer.
 Name the new layer SUN RAYS 1.

-To make the sun rays more visible, go to Image > Adjustments > Levels and set the Input Levels to 25; 0,65; 205.
+To make the sun rays in Photoshop more visible, go to Image > Adjustments > Levels and set the Input Levels to 25; 0.65; 205.
 Press OK.

 To add more details to the rays, you'll sharpen them a little in this step.
 Go to Filter > Sharpen > Unsharp Mask and set the Amount value to 1% and Radius to 180 Pixels.
 Press OK.

-This is the base for your first brush.
-Make this layer invisible for now by clicking on the eye icon on the left side of the layer so you can focus on creating another brush.
+This is the base for your first light beam brush for Photoshop.
+Make this layer Invisible for now by clicking on the eye icon on the left side of the layer so you can focus on creating another brush.

-Right-click on the SUN RAYS layer and select Duplicate layer...
-Name the new layer SUN RAYS 2.
+Right-click on the SUN RAYS layer and select Duplicate Layer or hit Control-J. Name the new layer SUN RAYS 2.

 Go to Filter > Blur > Radial Blur and set the Amount to 99.
 Select Zoom Blur Method and set the Blur Center to the upper center of the image.

 Press OK.
-To create a more visible effect, press Control-F on your keyboard to repeat it.
+To create a more visible effect, press Alt-Control-F on your keyboard to repeat it.

-You've already created shapes of your brushes.
+You've already created the shapes of your brushes.
 Now you need to make the actual brushes from them.
-I'll show you how to do that on the first brush.
-The process is completely the same for the second brush.
+I'll show you how to do that for the first light beam brush for Photoshop.
+The process is the same for the second light ray brush for Photoshop.

 Go to Select > All to select the whole image.
 Go to Edit > Copy Merged to Copy it and Edit > Paste to Paste it.

-Do exactly the same with the SUN RAYS 2 layer to create another brush.
+Do the same with the SUN RAYS 2 layer to create another brush.

-To create more variations of these two basic brushes, you can increase or decrease contrast, sharpen them, make them wider or more narrow with the Free Transform Tool, or set the blur from different directions.
+To create more variations of these two basic light ray Photoshop brushes, you can increase or decrease the contrast, sharpen them, make them wider or narrower with the Free Transform Tool, or set the blur from different directions.
 It's up to you which effect you prefer.

-Before testing, let me give you a couple of tips on how you can create the most realistic results with your brushes:
+Before testing, let me give you a couple of tips on how you can create the most realistic results with your light ray brushes for Photoshop:

-- Study how light actually works and mimic it in your artworks.
+- Study how light actually works and mimic it in your artwork.
 You can take a look at the photo in the preview to see real-life sun rays.